14th & 15th April 2026

 In the era of AI-accelerated adversaries, organizations must transform their SOC and empower defenders to overcome alert fatigue and burnout.
 Join this session to explore how leading security teams are implementing autonomous SOC capabilities to reduce manual workloads, accelerate detection and response, and enable analysts to focus on strategic threats.

-Host: Robbie Jakon-Whitworth, Senior Solutions Engineer EMEA, Torq
+Host: Robbie Jakob-Whitworth, Senior Solutions Engineer EMEA, Torq

 08:00 - Registration & Networking Breakfast